 What is the Gender Pay Gap Report?

-As required by the UK Equality Act 2010, Rockwell Automation filed the attached 2019 Gender Pay Gap Report with the Government Equalities Office for Rockwell Automation Ltd, our employing entity in the UK.
-As a company, we are committed to equality, diversity and inclusion and we appreciate initiatives that promote industry-wide transparency and awareness regarding equity and equal opportunity within the workplace.
+As required by the UK Equality Act 2010, Rockwell Automation filed the attached 2020 Gender Pay Gap Report with the Government Equalities Office for Rockwell Automation Ltd, our employing entity in the UK.
+As a company, we are committed to diversity, equity and inclusion and we support initiatives that promote industry-wide transparency and awareness regarding equal opportunity within the workplace.